Degree53/base64-indexer/readme.md

 # Image to Base64

-Converts a specified set of images to base64 in bulk, outputting a JSON file that contains the results of each image.
+Converts a specified set of images to base64, outputting a JSON file that contains the results of each image.

 Useful when you want to asynchronously load a set of base64 images.